mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 You can see this illustrated in the graphic on the right.
 The model's predictions are the red line.
 The distance between the predictions and the actual values are the residuals.
 The goal with building a model is to get the predicted and actual values as similar as possible $-$ to *minimize the residuals*, in other words.<sup>[[3]](#footnotes)</sup> A more accurate model will have tend to generate predictions closer to the actual values than an inaccurate one.

-Especially for linear models, the residuals should be normally distributed around zero, meaning our predictions are usually pretty good but sometimes a little too high or too low, and rarely really high or really low.
+Especially for linear models, the residuals should be normally distributed around zero, meaning our predictions are usually pretty good but sometimes a little too high or too low, and rarely way too high or way too low.

 ![]({{  site.baseurl  }}/images/careers/residuals_good.png)